Reading is to the mind what exercise is to the body

 1. Disappearing Earth – Julia Phillips

 One afternoon in August, two girls disappeared from a small town on the Kamchatka Peninsula in northeastern Russia.
 The older of the two sisters was eleven years old and the younger was only eight years old.
 The police arrive, the investigation begins, but there is no special gain or progress.
 It was like the two of them joined together in the air.
 Almost everyone there was injured mentally, both of them missing.
-But the fear and danger of disappearing has a profound effect on the people of this isolated place, especially women.
+But the fear and danger of disappearing have a profound effect on the people of this isolated place, especially women.

 Kamchatka spends that year in a book chapter, a month in a single chapter.
 The novel tells the story of a changed character of a witness, a neighbor, a detective and a mother.
-There is more racial diversity and racial tensions in this book.
+There are more racial diversity and racial tensions in this book.
 Thick wood forests, exposed areas of the tundra, volcanoes and icy glass will also turn readers from the sea.

-Disappearing Earth is a multi-faceted story of women’s inner lives – their weaknesses, dangers, adversities, desires, desires and dreams.
+Disappearing Earth is a multi-faceted story of women’s inner lives – their weaknesses, dangers, adversities, desires, desires, and dreams.
 The story illustrates the complex and subtle bonds of the community through which they are close to each other, and sometimes surprisingly goes back to save each other.